 2. Responsive Design (a.k.a.
 Responsive Web Design; a.k.a.
 RWD)

 Responsive Design is a style of internet architecture that has recently become quite popular with programmers and web users alike.
-RWD is composed of several elements, but the idea is to create a website that responds to the needs to the target client
+RWD is composed of several elements, but the idea is to create a website that responds to the needs of the target client

 A site designed with RWD in mind is more adaptable to viewing on multiple platforms, especially mobile-first platforms.
 This is an increasing trend in the world (nearly 40% of all internet traffic is on a mobile device of one kind or another) and designing different websites for different platforms is out of favor.
 Here are 5 compelling reasons why you need to redesign your website.

 Both Google and Bing explicitly favor RWD sites, and RWD sites have a single, easy to understand URL.
-Having a simple URL that matches popular long tail keywords will drive up your Google ranking like you have never seen before.
+Having a simple URL that matches popular long tail keywords will drive up your Google ranking as you have never seen before.

 Finally, RWD can help you easily monitor and traffic to your site.
 This allows you to identify and repair any issues, and to replace content that isn’t having the desired effect.